On Courant's nodal domain property for linear combinations of eigenfunctions, Part II: The equilateral rhombus

 with $\cL = \N\times\N$ for the Neumann boundary condition, and $\cL = \Nb\times\Nb$ for the Dirichlet boundary condition.

 One can associate one or two real eigenfunctions with such a pair $(m,n)$.
-When $m=n$, there is only one associated eigenfunction, and it is $D$-invariant.
-When $m \not = n$, there are two associated eigenfunctions, one symmetric with respect to $D$, the other one anti-symmetric.
+When $m=n$, there is only one associated eigenfunction, and it is $D$-invariant (here $D$ denotes the bisector of one side of $\cT_e$, see Figure~\ref{F-rhome-1}).
+When $m \not = n$, there are two associated eigenfunctions, one invariant with respect to $D$, the other one anti-invariant.
 As a consequence, one can explicitly describe the eigenvalues and eigenfunctions of the four eigenvalue problems $(\cT_h,\mf{nnn})$, $(\cT_h,\mf{ndn})$ (they arise from the Neumann problem for $\cT_e$), and $(\cT_h,\mf{dnd})$, $(\cT_h,\mf{ddd})$ (they arise from the Dirichlet problem for $\cT_e$).

 The resulting eigenvalues are given in Table~\ref{T-rhome-u0}.

 \begin{remark} As far as we know, there are no such explicit formulas for the eigenvalues of the other mixed boundary value problems for $\cT_h$. \end{remark}